 Resources from related organizations and publishers

-Sponsored by INASP, AuthorAID is a free global health network that provides support for researchers in low and middle income countries.
-The goal is to help researchers to publish and communicate their work.
-The site includes full-text links to over 500 online resources including toolkits, online courses, videos, plus a mentorship programme, manuscript checker and collaborative space for researchers and discussion forum.
+Sponsored by INASP, AuthorAID is a free global health network that supports researchers in low- and middle-income countries with publishing and communicating their work.
+The site includes toolkits, online courses, videos, a mentorship programme, manuscript checker and discussion forum.

-Topics include Editorial processes and publishing, Article type and preparation, Submitting your article, Forms, policies and ethics plus Guidance for new authors.
+The BMJ’s Resources for authors includes topics such as: editorial processes and publishing, article type and preparation, submitting your article, forms, policies and ethics and guidance for new authors.
 The resources are geared toward submission to one publisher’s journals.

-Free e-learning platform designed to unlock the potential of early and mid-career researchers.
-Specific sections focus on Research preparation, Writing for research, Publication process, Navigating peer review and Communicating your research.
+Elsevier’s Researcher Academy is a free e-learning platform for early- and mid-career researchers.
+There are sections on researchpreparation, writing for research, the publication process, peer review and communicating research.
 Each section contains an extensive series of modules and topics.

-The organization’s goal is to enhance the quality and transparency of health research.
-The site is a « one-stop-shop for writing and publishing high-impact health research ».
-It includes toolkits on writing research, peer-reviewing research and teaching research skills plus a database on health research reporting guidelines; also view the Library section.
+The Equator Network’s toolkits aim to enhance the quality and transparency of health research.
+The site includes toolkits on writing papers, peer-review and teaching research skills.
+Make sure to check the database on health research reporting guidelines and the ‘Library’ section.

-INASP offers a range of online learning material from short self-study tutorials, facilitated online and blended learning experiences, to massive open online courses (MOOCs).
+INASP’s online learning program offers short self-study tutorials, facilitated online and blended learning experiences and massive open online courses (MOOCs).
 Courses are clustered for researchers, librarians, journal editors and higher education teachers and students.
-For each group, click on the link to view the ‘offered’ training modules.

-The Oxford University Press (OUP) Library Resource Center is the central point for all OUP self-serve training materials.
-The Navigating Research section discusses how academic users understand, discover, and utilize reference resources.
-The Learn About Your Resources, Manage Your Resources and Promote Your Resources sections focus on how to effectively use the OUP resources that are available via the Research4Life programmes, including many found in the Reference Sources menus.
+Oxford University Press offers a Library Resource Center.
+The Navigating Research section discusses how academics can understand, discover, and use reference resources.
+Other sections focus on how to use OUP resources that are available via Research4Life.